metinucar/toolbox/lists/awesome-sublime.md

 - [StyleToken](https://github.com/vcharnahrebel/style-token) — allows to highlight certain pieces of text with different colors (similar to Notepad++ "Style token" functionality).
 - [Origami](https://github.com/SublimeText/Origami) — split the window however you like!
 Create new panes, delete panes, move and clone views from pane to pane.
 - [Dotfiles Syntax Highlighting](https://github.com/mattbanks/dotfiles-syntax-highlighting-st2) - User settings to bring ShellScript (Bash) syntax highlighting to dotfiles
+- [CodeFormatter](https://github.com/akalongman/sublimetext-codeformatter) - CodeFormatter is a Sublime Text 2/3 plugin that supports format (beautify) source code
-- [Schemr](https://github.com/benweier/Schemr) — allows you to quickly change your color scheme using the command palette and keyboard shortcuts.
+- [Schemr](https://github.com/benweier/Schemr) — allows you to quickly change your color scheme using the command palette and keyboard shortcuts

 ### Ruby Profile